rounakbera/tba/README.md

 ```
 The second argument sets a name for the `Event` which is unique to the `Room`.
 If a name is not specified, it is set to `"description"` by default.

-`Event`s are actually wrappers for functions that take in the curren `Room` and `GameState` information, and a `bool` marking success and a text output.
+`Event`s are actually wrappers for functions that take in the current `Room` and `GameState` information, and a `bool` marking success and a text output.
 Here we peel back the abstraction layer to set a second text description more explicitly:
 ```cpp
 EventFunc<DefaultGameState> descriptionEvent = [](auto& room, auto& state) {
     return std::make_pair(true, "You look around and see two other people. "